benwiz/sasha/README.md

 - Journal
   - Use celery to text once a day.
-  - Move the google sheets api credentials to a folder at root.s
+  - Move the google sheets api credentials to a folder at root.

+- Monitoring
+  - Somehow run a chatbot test when accessing the index and display whether that chatbot is working.

 ## Notes